multiversx/mx-docs/docs/developers/guidelines/react-development.md

 }
 ```

-* For folder and file naming we're using the following convention:
-**camelCase for all folders and files, except when it's a React Component or a Module Root Folder**, in which case we're using PascalCase.
-Also, for components' and containers' subcomponents, we create separate folders, even if there is no style file present.
-Each folder that has an exportable component will have an **`index.tsx`** file for ease of import. <br/>
-Each folder that has an exportable file will have an **`index.ts`** file for ease of import.

-* File length convetions:
- - < 100 lines of code - ✅ OK
-- 100 - 200 lines of code - try to split the file into smaller files
-- 200 - 300 lines of code - should be split the file into smaller files
-- > 300 lines of code 🚫 DON'T

-* When naming types, use the suffix **`Type`**.
-This helps us differentiate between types and components.
-When naming component props types, use MyComponentPropsType.
-When naming a type that is not a component, use MyFunctionType.
-When naming return values, use MyFunctionReturnType.

-* When using a property from an object inside a condition, check for null with **optional chaining operator**;
+When using a property from an object inside a condition, check for null with **optional chaining operator**;

 ```jsx
 // 🚫 DON'T